MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMHostPartitionableGpu.md

 # Set-VMHostPartitionableGpu

 ## SYNOPSIS
-Configures host partitionable GPU to the number of partitions supported by the manufacturer
+Configures the host partitionable GPU to the number of partitions supported by the manufacturer.

 ## SYNTAX